-James Mason Young was the eldest son in a merchant family.
+James Mason Young was the youngest son in a merchant family.
 After working at the Dundas Cotton Mills which his father John Young had an interest, James struck out on his own.
 He established the Hamilton Cotton Company in 1880 and twenty years later, in 1900, became president of the newly formed Imperial Cotton Mills Limited.

 At this time, the textile and cotton industry was cutthroat.
 Canada Coloured Cottons of Montreal, a syndicate formed of the larger mill owners went about buying up the smaller mills.
 Dundas Cotton Mills was offered for sale in 1891.
 There was no interest in the mill.
 A year later, it was vacant and would remain a memory, to many, as a good place to work.

 Alan Vernon Young, “Pete” was born in 1886.
 He is one of four children born to James Mason Young and Georgina Abigail Vernon.
 His siblings are James Vernon, “Bill”, Annie Kathleen Douglas “Doug” and Georgina Elsie.

 His family put stock in a good education and his father believed firmly that a military education would develop and bring out qualities young men would need.
 Alan V. attended Highfield, a boys’ preparatory school and the predecessor to what has become Hillfield Strathallan College.
 Alan went to Philadelphia and learned about the textile trade before entering the family business.
 His brother, James, went to Royal Military College in Kingston.
 In 1911, James would go on to M.I.T.